Harald-U/iot-nodejs/documents/4-NODERED.md

    ![Cloudant in Resource List](images/Cloudant.png)

-2. Click on the name of the Cloudant service in the Services section (non alias).
+2. Click on the name of the Cloudant service (e.g. Cloudant-mq) in the Services section (non alias).

    This opens the Manage Cloudant view with additional details.
 In the Manage section click on "Launch Cloudant Dashboard".